 We are proud to announce wp-plugins.org, the WordPress Plugin repository.
 A need was felt for a set of common tools, and a common playground for developers creating plugins and themes to extend WordPress.

 - Developers: who can develop, make visible, and manage the codes for their plugins.

 - Users: who can browse and download any sort of plugin, and in addition give feedback to them.

 By September 2007, there would be 1,021 active plugins for a total of 1,597,994 downloads.
 The whole WordPress ecosystem was taking off!

-- WordPress.org is among the most popular blogging platforms, and it has been organized around a Foundation (who owns the trademark), which generates marginal revenues via donations ($13K in 2018).
-A Public-benefit corporation, managing the revenues coming from the official WordPress events.
-And a business arm, Automaticc, the company founded by Matt Mullenweg in 2005, to maintain the set of software products built on top of WordPress.com.
+- WordPress.org is among the most popular blogging platforms, and it has been organized around a Foundation (that owns the trademark), which generates marginal revenues via donations ($13K in 2018).
+A Public-benefit corporation managing the revenues coming from the official WordPress events.
+And a business arm, Automaticc, founded by Matt Mullenweg in 2005, to maintain the software products built on top of WordPress.com.

-- WordPress grew rapidly as an open-source project, and it further took off as it enabled the development of an entrepreneurial ecosystem made of plugins and themes that have been one of the key of the business success of WordPress over the years.
+- WordPress grew rapidly as an open-source project, and it further took off as it enabled the development of an entrepreneurial ecosystem made of plugins and themes that have been one of the keys to the business success of WordPress over the years.